 Note: the foreground and background colors of windows are set via the system, not in LispWorks.
-To alter these colors on GTK+ or Motif, see "Matching resources for GTK+ and X11/Motif" in the CAPI User Guide and Reference Manual and specify resources for the application class Lispworks.
+To alter these colors on Microsoft Windows, use the Windows Control Panel.

 The text styles used in syntax coloring have these meanings and default appearance: